What is Outrigger Canoeing?

 We are very happy to have you along for just a few tries at the sport or as a long term member.
 We have a range of levels of participation, from casual once a week paddlers right through to the committed paddlers training for races.
 We have people of all shapes, sizes and backgrounds, please do not feel intimidated by the apparent physicality of the sport.
 If you have never picked up a paddle it might take you a while to get the hang of it but we will welcome you just the same as a veteran of the sport.

 Outrigger paddling is a pretty safe sport so far as water sports go and it’s accessible even for the not so fit or physically challenged.
 It’s unusual to see any serious injuries and any injuries tend to be strains or bruises or such that you see in any sport.
-The speed of the canoe rarely goes over 15km/hr, we don’t tend to paddle anywhere that is likely to be dangerous and your skipper will take you a distance and direction appropriate for the crews abilities.
+The speed of the canoe rarely goes over 15km/hr, we don’t tend to paddle anywhere that is likely to be dangerous and your skipper will take you a distance and direction appropriate for the crews abilities, keeping an eye on the weather and tidal conditions.
+When we go out into the ocean, we always have a trained competent steerer, we enjoy going over the swell and not into the white wash of the waves.